 User-centred design (UCD) is a collection of processes which focus on putting users at the center of product design and development.
 You develop your digital product taking into account your user’s requirements, objectives and feedback.
-A more formal definition is the one provided by the Usability Professionals Association (UPA):
+A more formal definition is the one provided by the Interaction Design Foundation:

 User-centered design vs. Human-centered design: User-centered design is very often used interchangeably with human-centered design, but there is a difference in that it is a subset of it.
 Simply put, all users are humans, but not all humans will be your users (you wish!).
 Thus, user-centered design requires deeper analysis of users – your target audience.
 It is not only about general characteristics of a person; it is about particular habits and preferences of target users to come up with right solutions for specific problems.